Italian Australians: In working society, 1890–1920

-Although Italian settlers and Australians had fairly harmonious relations through most of the nineteenth century, "matters began to change once Italian workers and contadini (peasants) began arriving in greater numbers", as Rando observed.
 1891 was the year in Queensland in which over 300 peasants from northern Italy were scheduled to arrive, as the first contingent to replace over 60,000 Kanakas brought to north Queensland since the mid-nineteenth century as exploitable labour for the sugarcane plantations.
 Until the early 1890s, Italians had been practically an unknown—although very modest—quantity in Queensland.
 As a result of the new White Australia policy, the Kanakas were now being deported.
 While employment was guaranteed, wages were low and fixed.
 The deciding factor in the whole matter was the plight of the sugar industry: docile gang labour was essential, and the "frugal" Italian peasants were perfectly suited for such employment.

 The Australian Workers' Union claimed that Italians would work harder than the Kanakas for lower pay and take away work from Australians, and over 8,000 Queenslanders signed a petition requesting the project to be cancelled.
 Nonetheless, more Italian migrants arrived and soon nominated friends and relatives still in Italy.
 They slowly acquired a large number of sugar-cane plantations and gradually set up thriving Italian communities in north Queensland around the towns of Ayr and Innisfail.

 A few years later, Italians were again the subject of public discussion in Western Australia.
 The gold rush of the early 1890s in Western Australia and the subsequent labour disputes at the mines had belatedly attracted Italians in large number, both from Victoria and Italy itself.
 Most of them were unskilled and therefore usually employed on the surface of the mines, or cutting, loading and carting wood nearby.
 Pyke so described the situation: Popular agitation was prompted mainly by growing unemployment; even Italians had begun to write home about it.
 Italians, however, could still be readily employed, often in preference to other workmen, because of the contract system of employment.
 They had the virtue of comparative docility and temperance and the ability to work in the hottest of weather; consequently, they were sought after by contractors, a few of whom were Italians themselves.

 As previously stated with respect to the temporary migration of Tuscan migrants, Italians worked hard, and most saved steadily, by a simple a primitive mode of life, to buy land either in hospitable Australian urban areas or in the Italian community of origin.
 They were clearly "the better men for the worse job".